ru4ls/ai-interview-coach/README.md

     -   Open your browser and navigate to `http://localhost:3000`.
     -   The backend server will be running on `http://localhost:8080`.

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [LICENSE](LICENSE) file for details.